T

 Destination-specific money tips

-• While cards are accepted, carry some cash for smaller vendors, mountain huts, or remote areas.
+• While cards are common, always carry some CHF for smaller vendors, mountain huts, or rural areas.

 Plan the rest of your Interlaken trip